South Sumatra: Government and administrative divisions

-The capital of South Sumatra province is Palembang.
-As at 2010 this province was divided into eleven regencies (kabupaten) and four autonomous cities (kota).
-Two new regencies have subsequently been created by the splitting of existing ones — Penukal Abab Lematang Ilir Regency from part of Muara Enim Regency on 14 December 2012, and North Musi Rawas Regency from part of Musi Rawas Regency on 10 June 2013.
-All thirteen regencies and the four cities are listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2022.
+An eleventh Regency - Empat Lawang - was formed on 2 January 2007 from part of Lahat Regency.
+Two new regencies have subsequently been created by the splitting of existing ones—Penukal Abab Lematang Ilir from part of Muara Enim Regency on 14 December 2012, and North Musi Rawas from part of Musi Rawas Regency on 10 June 2013.
+All thirteen regencies and the four cities are listed below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2024.
+It was announced in 2022 that the east-central part of Muara Enim Regency was to be split off to form a fourteenth regency - Rambang Lubai Lematang; however, this has not been enacted by 2024, because of the moratorium maintained since 2013 by the Indonesian Government on the creation of new regencies and cities, so no statistics relating to this latest division are yet available.